GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     The *CUDA Array Interface* descriptor of this storage (only supported on instances with an actual GPU device buffer).

-:code:`alignment: int`
+:code:`alignment_size: int`
-    Alignment size value given at creation time
+    The value of :code:`alignment_size` which was given as a parameter in the storage creation routine.

+    This indicates that the buffers were allocated such that :code:`mod(aligned_addr, alignment_size) == 0`, where :code:`aligned_addr` is the memory address of the grid point denoted by :code:`aligned_index`.

 :code:`aligned_index: Tuple[int]`
-    The index of the grid point to which the memory is aligned, given at creation time.
+    The index of the grid point to which the memory is aligned, based on the value which was given at creation time.
 Note that this only partly takes the role of the former :code:`default_origin` parameter, since part of the functionality is now taken over by the :code:`halo` attribute.

 :code:`axes: str`
     Domain axes represented in the current instance, e.g. :code:`"JI"` for a 2d field spanning